asn6878/asn6878/README.md

 ##  😆 "It's nice to meet you!
-I'm SEONGYOON AHN"
+I'm Jayce AHN"
-#### Department of Computer Engineering at Yeungnam University

-A developer who wants to contribute to useful applications. 🏃<br/><br/>
+A developer who loves creating value for the world.. 🏃<br/><br/>

 ## 🛠 Tech I've used...